lalehnastar/Project2-Movie-reviews-App/README.md

 ## Approach

 I started by drawing the models and their connections with each other on paper.
-Then I used the Trello App to create the Diagrams and structure of the App.
+Then I used the Trello to list the ToDo actions.
 Then I created the Wireframes and the ERD.
 Started the creation of the new App called movie-reviews.
 Activated the database.
 Generated models and controllers